 if the melons taste sweet like honey?

 —Horst Kloever & Kirill Golovchenko

 Editor's Note: Bitter Honeydew was the winner of the European Publishers Award for Photography (EPAP) 2014.
-The book will be published in Autumn 2014 by the five publishers in five languages.
-The formal presentation will be held at the Rencontres d’Arles during the opening week in July.
+The book was published in Autumn 2014 by the five publishers in five languages.